BayLab/BayLab.github.io/content/authors/Maddie/_index.md

 ---
 # Display name
-title: Brooke Benson
+title: Madison Armstrong

 # Full name (for SEO)
-first_name: Brooke
+first_name: Madison
-last_name: Benson
+last_name: Armstrong

 # Username (this should match the folder name)
 authors:
-  - Brooke Benson
+  - Madison Armstrong

 # Is this the primary user of the site?
 superuser: false